Project

 INtroduction

-Summit County, Colorado, offers free public transit service to access ski resorts, lodging, retail areas and medical centers.
-To use the service, visitors have to download the bus schedule and route map on the summit county government website.
-However, some routes use the same stops on similar schedules that causing visitors to take the wrong bus.
+Summit County, Colorado, offers free public transit service to access ski resorts, lodging, retail areas, and medical centers.
+To use the service, visitors have to download the bus schedule and route map on the Summit County government website.
+However, some routes use the same stops on similar schedules causing visitors to take the wrong bus.
 In addition, due to the weather, buses sometimes arrive late or early which brings great inconvenience to visitors.
-Based on the design thinking methodology, I created a mobile app prototype that helps visitors to use the transit service efficiently.
+Based on the design thinking methodology, I created a mobile app prototype that helps visitors use the transit service efficiently.

 TYPE